 The concept was a bit confusing to me at first, before my daughter started daycare (hoikuen) in Japan as in Canada, kindergarten is the start of elementary school while preschool is the precursor to kindergarten.
 However, in Japan, elementary or primary school starts at Grade 1 when children are 6 years old.
 Before then, they have the option of attending yōchien, which is considered both preschool and kindergarten.

-As my daughter attended hoikuen for two years, started yōchien this year, and will be attending another yōchien next year, I thought I would share the differences between yōchien and hoikuen, and share about applying, interviewing, and preparing for yōchien.
+As my daughter attended hoikuen for two years and experienced attending two different yōchien, I thought I would share the differences between yōchien and hoikuen, and go into detail about applying, interviewing, and preparing for yōchien.
 There is a LOT of information in this article so buckle up!

 Differences Between Yōchien and Hoikuen